storj/docs/app/dcs/api/storj-ipfs-pinning/page.md

 2. You must specify the credentials given when invited to participate in the beta as _HTTP basic authentication._

 {% callout type="warning"  %}
-**_This is not the same as your Storj DCS username and password.
-Do not use your Storj DCS username and password to try and use the IPFS Pinning Service._**
+**_This is not the same as your Storj username and password.
+Do not use your Storj username and password to try and use the IPFS Pinning Service._**
 {% /callout %}

 ### Example for pinning a single file using cURL